andrea-grandi/bio_project/src/bio_project/README.md

 ## Inference

-For running inference put the slide in the `inference/input_slide` directory and run the following command:
+For running inference put the slide in the `inference/input_slide` directory, setup the `config.yaml` file and run the following command:

 ```bash
 python inference.py --config config.yaml